NerdyGamers/uo-unpackerer/docs/file-formats.md

 Patch file for overriding or adding entries in other MUL files.

-- Contains records with file ID, block ID, position, and length, followed by replacement data.
+- Contains records with:
+  - File ID
+  - Block ID
+  - Position
+  - Length
+  - Replacement data

 ---

 ## Credits